 We have held extensive discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for AFREZZA.
 To date we have not reached an agreement on a collaboration with any of these companies.
 We cannot predict when, if ever, we will conclude an agreement with a partner.
 There can be no assurance that any such collaboration will be available to us on a timely basis or on acceptable terms.
-If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical trials, manufacturing and/or marketing activities at our own expense, which would delay or otherwise impede the commercialization of AFREZZA.
+If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical studies, manufacturing and/or marketing activities at our own expense, which would delay or otherwise impede the commercialization of AFREZZA.
 Our product candidates are intended to be used by a large number of healthcare professionals who will require substantial education and support.
 For example, a broad base of physicians, including primary care physicians and endocrinologists, treat patients with diabetes.
 A large sales force would be required in order to educate these physicians about the benefits and advantages of AFREZZA and to provide adequate support for them.
 With respect to the commercialization of AFREZZA, if approved, if we fail to enter into collaborations, we would be required to establish our own direct sales, marketing and distribution capabilities.
 Establishing these capabilities can be time-consuming and expensive and would delay our ability to commercialize AFREZZA.
 Because we lack experience in selling pharmaceutical products to the diabetes market, we would be at a disadvantage compared to our potential competitors, many of whom have substantially more resources and experience than we do.
-For example, several other companies selling products to treat diabetes have existing sales forces in excess of 1,500 sales representatives.
 We, acting alone, would not initially be able to field a sales force as large as our competitors or provide the same degree of marketing support.
 Also, we would not be able to match our competitors' spending levels for pre-launch marketing preparation, including medical education.
-We cannot assure you that we will succeed in entering into acceptable collaborations, that any such collaboration will be successful or, if not, that we will successfully develop our own sales, marketing and distribution capabilities.
+We cannot assure you that we will succeed in ent